gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

 At the outset of the program, we will  split the costs of funding the program with the Malawian government, with them paying 25% of the costs and our NGO paying 75%.
 Over the course of the 10 years, we will gradually transfer full financial responsibility to the government.
 More specifically, at the end of the first 5 years the Malawian government will be expected to pay 50% of the program costs, followed by a 10% increase each year thereafter.

-The government will be able to afford this cost through a number of methods.
-At the start, the government will charge a progressive tax on all UBI recipients and consider business loans to acquire necessary initial capital.
-Additionally, any businesses that experience significant growth as a result of the UBI will be required to pay a percentage back in taxes to compensate the government for its investment.
-We also anticipate a multiplier effect from the UBI investment in the second half of the program that will enable the government to funnel more tax revenue toward the program.
+The government will be able to afford this cost through business loans, international donors or international organization loans to acquire necessary initial capital.
+We also anticipate a multiplier effect from the UBI investment in the second half of the program that will enable the government to funnel more tax revenue toward the program in the future due to the positive impact in the economy.

 ### Cost of the implementation
 #### Administrative Costs: